joycecao11/joycecao11.github.io/docs/about.markdown

   <img width="400" height="300" src="/img/self/dolphin.JPG">
 </p>

 ## I also do like swimming, playing badminton, and hiking.
 Vancouver is such a nice place for hiking in summer.
-I don't have pics for them at the moment haha.